Skip to content

 But keeping both companies open creates a cross-border structure.
 And that structure comes with three specific risks: double taxation, transfer pricing adjustments, and permanent establishment (PE) claims.
 Each of these can cost you thousands if you don't plan for them upfront.

-As ICAEW qualified accountants working with agency founders in both the UK and UAE, we see this scenario regularly.
+As specialist agency accountants working with agency founders in both the UK and UAE, we see this scenario regularly.
 A founder moves to Dubai, sets up a new agency there, but keeps the UK company ticking over.
 The UK company subcontracts work to the Dubai company.
 Or the founder takes a salary from both.
 Or the UK company invoices clients and the founder withdraws the cash in Dubai.
 Each of these creates a different tax outcome.

 Let's work through what actually happens, with real numbers and real examples.